 As we can see, the licenses of the two files are different: GPL-2.0+ and GPL-3.0+.
-The first file can be combined with software under the GPL-2.0, but the second cannot (the GPL-2.0 is incompatible with the GPL-3.0).
+The first file can be combined with software under the GPL-2.0, but the second cannot (the GPL-2.0 is incompatible with the GPL-3.0 or any later version of the GPL).
 Based on our definition, this is a case of license inconsistency.
 Without tracing the history of each of these files, it is not possible to determine if both licenses are valid (i.e. if the copyright owner of made the file available under both licenses).
 The following are three of many potential scenarios that lead to this inconsistency:

-- 1) The first file is the original one and was copied to the second project, where the license was changed from GPL-2.0+ to GPL-3.0+.
-In this case, because the original license allows to use newer versions of the license, the change can be done by anybody, and it is not a potential license violation. - 2) The second file is the original one and was copied to the first project.
-The license version was changed from GPL-3.0+ to GPL-2.0+ in the first project.
-This could be a potential violation if the change was made without the approval of the copyright owner of the file. - 3) Both of the files are copied from the same third-party project (who created the file).
+- The first file is the original one and was copied to the second project, where the license was changed from GPL-2.0+ to GPL-3.0+.
+In this case, since the original license allows to use newer versions of the license, the change can be done by anybody, and it is not a potential license violation. - The second file is the original one and was copied to the first project.
+The first project changed the license version from GPL-3.0+ to GPL-2.0+.
+This could be a potential violation if the change was made without the approval of the copyright owner of the file. - Both of the files are copied from the same third-party project (who created the file).
 Each project made the copy at different times, one before, and one after the license of the file was changed by the original project copyright owner.
 In this case, there is no potential license violation.

-To determine which one is the actual reason of the inconsistency, we need to examine the repository history of these two projects and try to determine the true origin and if possible, identify the rational for this modification of license.
+To determine which one is the actual reason of the inconsistency, we need to examine the repository history of these two projects and try to determine the true origin and rationale for the of license.
 This topic will be discussed in Section 4.1.1.